popsim-consortium/stdpopsim/docs/tutorial.rst

 Lastly, we can directly compute nucleotide diversity in 10Kb windows for both the neutral and sweep simulations and plot them side by side.
-Note that the scaling factor (:math:`Q=10`) is quite large, to make the simulation complete in a reasonable amount of time despite the large effective population size of *Drosophila melanogaster*.
+Note that the scaling factor (:math:`Q=10`) is quite large, to make the simulation complete in a reasonable amount of time despite the large population size of *Drosophila melanogaster*.
-In actual applications, it would be necessary to check that this choice of scaling factor does not substantially distort patterns of genetic variation relative to unscaled simulations.
+In actual applications, it would be necessary to check that this choice of scaling factor produces data that are similar to those from unscaled simulations (where :math:`Q=1`; see :ref:`sec_slim_scaling_factor`).

 .. code-block:: python